ocrybit/dirwalker/README.md

 In addition to the 8 file found events above, DirWalker broadcasts the following events as well.

-	# when the walking is done, it emits "end" with an object that contains lists of all the files found under each file type as a key
+When the whole walking is done, it emits "end" with an object that contains lists of all the files found under each file type as a key.
+It also gives stats of all the files found during the walking operation.

-	dirwalker.on('end, (data) ->
+	dirwalker.on('end, (data, stats) ->
 	  # list all the files found
 	  console.log(data.File)

 	  # list all the symbolic links found
 	  console.log(data.SymbolicLink)

+	  for filepath, stat of stats
+	    console.log("Stats for #{filepath}")
+	    console.log(stat)
 	)

+When all the files inside a directory are read, it emits "read" with the directory path and an object that contains all the stats of the inside files from fs.lstat.

+	dirwalker.on('read, (dir, stats) ->
+	  console.log("#{dir} has been read!")
+	  for filepath, stat of stats
+	    console.log("Stats for #{filepath}")
+	    console.log(stat)
+	)

-	# if the given root directory doesn't exist, the walking operation cannot be initiated
+If the given root directory doesn't exist, the walking operation cannot be initiated.

 	dirwalker.on('nofile, (err) ->
 	  console.log(err)
 	)

-	# if the given root is not a directory, the walking operation still cannot be initiated
+If the given root is not a directory, the walking operation still cannot be initiated.

 	dirwalker.on('not dir, (filepath, stats) ->
 	  console.log("#{filepath} is not a directory!")
 	  console.log(stats)